-“Once a family referral has been made, we will call the group Lead to inform them that the details of a family are available to access on the MOVEit platform.
-We ask the group Lead to give themselves a day or two to read through the documents thoroughly.
+“Once a family referral has been made, we will call the group lead to inform them that the details of a family are available to access on the MOVEit platform.
+We ask the group lead to give themselves a day or two to read through the documents thoroughly.
 After that time, we will contact them again and ask if they have any specific concerns or issues about the referral.

 If there are issues that need to be discussed, we will organise a meeting with the core members of the group.
 We do this to make sure the group has a basic idea of who the family is and discuss any specific needs that this family might have before formally accepting or declining the referral.
 At this stage, information is only shared on a need-to-know basis.

 If a group is having doubts about accepting a family referral based on specific issues raised, we ask groups how would this family be better off somewhere else?
 Is it because the setting of this group is too rural, and they would find better support in urban areas?
 Or will they find the same challenges everywhere?
 If the family would face the same challenges everywhere, we would encourage the group to accept the family allocation.
-We also often speak to Reset with any concerns.
+We also often speak to Reset about any concerns.